krishnachandu/SER531-Group4-Project/README.md

 ## Setting up the Frontend
+-  This project needs Yarn to be installed in your system which can be downloaded from here  -> https://classic.yarnpkg.com/en/docs/install/#windows-stable
--  Navigate to FrontEnd folder and run the below commands
+-  Once downloaded and installed succesfully, Navigate to FrontEnd folder and run the below commands
 ```
 yarn install
 ```